hypertidy/controlledburn/README.md

 ## Outputs

-Currently we get a list of triplets, so examples are this to a 3-column matrix (and add 1).
+Currently we get a list of triplets, so examples flattent this to a 3-column matrix (and add 1).

 - two options, record presence of polygon OR ID of polygon
 - a row-indexed (*yline*) set of edge instances (start, end *xpix*)